wawzat/Alarm-Clock-v2/BOOT_SETUP.md

 - The wrapper uses `/usr/bin/python3` and assumes the repository is at `/home/pi/Alarm-Clock-v2`; update the paths in the `.sh` file if your layout differs.

+Virtual environment support

+- If you installed the project's Python dependencies into a virtual environment inside the repository (recommended), the wrapper will attempt to use that venv's Python automatically.
+It looks for Python at these locations inside the repo (in order): `.venv/bin/python`, `venv/bin/python`, `env/bin/python`, `.env/bin/python`.

+- To create and use a venv inside the repo on the Pi, run (from the repo root):

+  python3 -m venv .venv
+  . .venv/bin/activate
+  pip install -r requirements.txt

+  Then make the wrapper executable and add the cron entry as shown above.